Laigh Milton Viaduct: The first Laigh Milton viaduct

 The first viaduct was constructed as part of the Kilmarnock and Troon Railway, which opened on 6 July 1812.
 It is located at National Grid Reference NS 3834 3690.

 It was built with four segmental arches of 12.3 m span, and a rise of one-third span; the voussoirs were 610 mm thick.
 The railway was carried about 8 m above the river surface.

 The arches were of local freestone with sandstone ashlar facings and rounded cutwaters: these were later extended to form semi-circular buttresses.
-Built in 1811–1812, it is the oldest surviving railway viaduct in Scotland. and one of the oldest in the world.

 It is about 82 m long by 5.8 m wide overall.
 The piers are 9 ft wide.
 Photographs taken prior to the recent restoration show the viaduct without parapets, and there is no evidence that these were provided.

 The engineer for the whole line was William Jessop, and the resident engineer was Thomas Hollis, and he was probably allowed considerable autonomy by Jessop.
 The stonemason was probably John Simpson, who had been extensively employed by Jessop at Ardrossan and on the Caledonian Canal.

 Hollis was refused permission to dismantle part of the mill dam to lower water level for pier construction, and "in July 1809 he was authorized to proceed by means of a cofferdam, involving 'very little more expense', with the advantage that 'the stones for the bridge can be floated down on a punt'."